Prasanta Sur: Electoral politics

 When CPI split up, he joined the Communist Party of India (Marxist).

 During the repression of the Communists in the late sixties Sur had to remain underground and was also in prison.
 In 1969 he became the first Communist Mayor of Kolkata.

-In 1968, he entered assembly election scenario.
+In 1968, he entered the assembly election scenario.
 He won the Tollygunge assembly seat successively in 1977, 1982, 1987 and 1991.

 Urban development

-Sur was urban development minister from 1977 till 1982.
-It was under him that the then Kolkata Metropolitan Development Authority really got off the ground, becoming a prime agency for development.
+Sur was urban development minister from 1977 to 1982.
+Under him, the then Kolkata Metropolitan Development Authority got off the ground, becoming a prime agency for development.

 The UF government came to office and was gone before it could really dig itself in.
-Nevertheless, this was not the case at the Kolkata Municipal Corporation.
+Nevertheless, this was different at the Kolkata Municipal Corporation.
 There the Left won the civic polls, and stayed in office until 1972.
 Prasanta Sur had become the first Communist mayor of metropolis, and commenced the move that was aimed at reorienting the developmental drive of the civic body towards the mass of the people, especially the urban poor, and the refugees who had kept coming to the city and its surroundings, all the while.

 Prasanta Sur was the urban development minister of the Left Front government from 1977 till 1982, it was under him that the then Calcutta Metropolitan Development Authority (CMDA, now KMDA), really got off the ground, becoming a prime agency for development from the moribund state it had been put in.

 A host of roads, bridges, and the Sealdah fly-over were constructed under him despite violent opposition by both factions of the Pradesh Congress (Subrata Mukherjee had then split from and was virtually at war with the Somen Mitra-led fraction).
 He was assaulted in a brutish way—he carried the marks on his face well into his sunset years—when going on a house-to-house campaign in the Sealdah region, explaining to the people the need for the fly-over to be constructed.

 Sur was also the founder of Netaji Nagar Day college.